pulumi/docs/content/docs/intro/cloud-providers/aws/_index.md

 The AWS provider accepts the following configuration settings.
 These can be provided to the default AWS provider via `pulumi config set aws:<option>`, or passed to the constructor of `new aws.Provider` to construct a specific instance of the AWS provider.

 * `region`: (Required) The region where AWS operations will take place.
 Examples are `us-east-1`, `us-west-2`, etc.
 * `allowedAccountIds`: (Optional) List of allowed AWS account IDs to prevent you from mistakenly using an incorrect one (and potentially end up destroying a live environment).
-Conflicts with `forbiddenAccountIds.
+Conflicts with `forbiddenAccountIds`.
 * `accessKey`: (Optional) The access key for API operations.
 You can retrieve this from the ‘Security & Credentials’ section of the AWS console.
 * `assumeRole`: (Optional) A JSON object representing an IAM role to assume.
 To set these nested properties, see docs on  [structured configuration]({{< relref "/docs/intro/concepts/config#structured-configuration">}}), for example `pulumi config set --path aws:assumeRole.roleArn arn:aws:iam::058111598222:role/OrganizationAccountAccessRole`.
 The object contains the followting properties:
   * `durationSeconds`: (Optional) Number of seconds to restrict the assume role session duration.